 The Inforce brand of weapon lights is owned by Emissive Energy Corp., an American ISO 9001:2008 certified manufacturer of light fixtures and equipment.
+Their manufacturing facility is based in Rhode Island, so you can get quality American made weapon lights.
 They deal specifically with weapon mounted lights and accessories for defense, law enforcement, homeland security, and citizens around the world.

 Additionally, Inforce lights are issued to every branch of the United States Military and Federal agencies.

 With polymer accessories becoming increasingly popular in the firearms industry, Inforce decided to jump on the idea and build their weapon light systems around this lightweight and durable material to create a product like nothing else on the market.

 The Rifle and Carbine Inforce lights come in a few different varieties depending on the intended use.
 They offer quick attachment and up to 800 Lumens of white light with a 2-hour battery life.